Updated December 6, 2025; Feb. 2/26

 (End of endings, now continuing with bnc)

-observing a problem I can’t solve now or don’t want to solve now: this wave of my pain ending without the need to solve it because your hurt me by accident).
+(I choose): observing a problem I can’t solve now or don’t want to solve now: this wave of my pain ending without the need to solve it because you hurt me by accident).

 At the end of my thought that forms my true response: